 Consuming milk and cheese might be even worse than eating meat.

 Animals used for meat are reared and then killed.
-Cows used for dairy “products,” however, are exploited and abused for years … and then killed.
-Is one worse?
+Cows used for dairy, however, are exploited and abused for years and then killed.
+Is one industry worse when it comes to causing cows to suffer?
+A 2022 study from the University of Copenhagen suggests so.

 The egg industry is no better.
 The beak of a typical hen will be cut off with a hot blade while she’s still a chick.
 Then she and four to 10 other hens will be crammed into tiny wire “battery” cages together.
 Since these cages are often stacked on top of one another, it’s common for urine and feces to fall into the lower cages.
 This hen and others like her will likely die after only two years because of these living conditions.
 If she doesn’t, though, she’ll be sent to slaughter, where she’ll meet the same bloody end as that of chickens raised for their flesh.